assafp/pickeez/README.md

 > POST '/photos/' - add a photo.
 Required params are 's3_path' and a valid album_id.

-> '/albums/123' - gets album with its photos.
+> '/albums/123' - gets album with its photos, grouped by users.

 > POST '/set_phone?phone=4567' - sets phone number of requesting user to 4567.
 (Does not yet send SMS.)